-Is there an amount at:
+Is there an amount at label:

-- H1 Credit for interest on early payments amount of interest - H2 Credit for tax withheld foreign resident withholding - H3 Credit for tax withheld where ABN or TFN not quoted (non-individual) - H5 Credit for TFN amounts withheld from payments from closely held trusts - H6 Credit for interest on no-TFN tax offset - H8 Credit for amounts withheld from foreign resident capital gains withholding?
+- H2 Credit for tax withheld foreign resident withholding - H3 Credit for tax withheld where ABN or TFN not quoted (non-individual) - H5 Credit for TFN amounts withheld from payments from closely held trusts - H6 Credit for interest on no-TFN tax offset - H8 Credit for amounts withheld from foreign resident capital gains withholding?

-No Leave H blank.
+No Leave label H blank.

-Yes Write at H the total of the amounts at H1, H2, H3, H5, H6 and H8.
+Yes Write at label H the total of the amounts at labels H1, H2, H3, H5, H6 and H8.